-CLINICAL: Fifteen weeks exposure to different areas of clinical (such as general medicine, pediatric, renal, mental health, geriatric, nutrition support).
+CLINICAL: Minimum of 12 weeks exposure to different areas of clinical (such as general medicine, pediatric, renal, mental health, geriatric, nutrition support, outpatient nutrition).
 All of the clinical rotation components must be successfully completed with a score of 85% or above before graduating from the internship program.
-(560 hours Supervised Practice)